The Mailchimp block allows visitors to join your Mailchimp list.

 This feature lets you define a custom tag and value so that you can track the specific form that each subscriber used to sign up.

 For example, say you have two email signup forms on your site: one on the homepage and one after each post.
-Using the same Signup Field Tag but different Signup Field Values, you can later refer back to your subscriber list to see where your subscribers are signing up, your homepage, or after your posts.
+Using different Signup Field Values with the same Signup Field Tag, you can later refer back to your subscriber list to see where your subscribers are signing up: your homepage, or after your posts.